Sixth Form

 develop strong friendships and relationships with others

-The Sixth Form environment includes small group working areas, a common room and catering facilities.
+The Sixth Form environment includes small group working areas, a common room and kitchen area to prepare drinks and snacks independently.

 Destinations

-As part of the ongoing transition plans for Key Stage 4 and Key Stage 5 learners, Gretton staff work in collaboration with learners, parents and Further Education providers to broaden learners’ understanding of the facilities on offer outside of Gretton School.
-There are a selection of qualifications within Further Education provisions including; Apprenticeships, A-levels, GCSEs, BTECs, Functional Skills and Supported Internships.
+As part of the ongoing transition plans for Key Stage 4 and Key Stage 5 learners, Gretton staff work in collaboration with learners, parents and Further Education providers to broaden learners’ understanding of the facilities on offer beyond Gretton School.
+Our learners go on to do a range of things, including but not limited to, College, Sixth Form, University, Apprenticeships, entering the workplace, and some even return to Gretton as an employee!

 "I've got an unconditional offer to study Games Design at York St John University starting later this year.
 You guys seriously helped me grow as a person and gain a sense of self-awareness and self control which has made it possible for me to achieve not just this but everything else in my life."